utkarsh-1602/interview-approaches/javascript-practice/hoisting/Readme.md

 # Hoisting
--  In JavaScript, hoisting refers to the built-in behavior of the language through which declarations of functions, variables, and classes are moved to the top of their scope – all before code execution.

-- In turn, this allows us to use functions, variables, and classes before they are declared.
+-  Hoisting is a concept where a variable or function is lifted to the top of its global or local scope before the whole code is executed.
+This makes it possible for such a variable/function to be accessed before initialization.

 ### Function Hoisting